EKirschbaum/EKirschbaum.github.io/_pages/cv.md

 Academic Background
 ======
-* since 2015: Ph.D.
-Student at the Image Analysis and Learning Group at Heidelberg University
+* since 2015: PhD Student at the Image Analysis and Learning Group at Heidelberg University
-* 2014--2015: M.Sc. in Physics, University of Tübingen
+* 2014--2015: MSc in Physics, University of Tübingen
-* 2010--2014: B.Sc. in Physics, University of Tübingen
+* 2010--2014: BSc in Physics, University of Tübingen

 Work experience
 ======